Single-token vs Two-token Blockchain Tokenomics: Single token mechanisms

-We next provide an example of a possible reward sharing function $r(\cdot)$ other than the one in \eqref{eq:simpler-schemes}.
-We do not claim that this alternative $r(\cdot)$ provides any particular improvement, but simply point out that changing $r(\cdot)$, and similarly $s(\cdot)$, does affect the equilibria as described by Lemma~\ref{le:prices-general}.
-Appendix~\ref{sec:special rewards} describes another example of $r(\cdot)$.
+Example~\ref{ex:scheme-alternative} below provides another possible reward sharing function $r(\cdot)$ other than the one in \eqref{eq:simpler-schemes} -- see also Appendix~\ref{sec:special rewards} for further examples.
+We do not claim that this alternative $r(\cdot)$ provides any particular improvement, but simply point out that changing $r(\cdot)$, and similarly $s(\cdot)$, does affect the equilibria as described by Lemma~\ref{le:prices-general} (see Appendix~\ref{app:eq:simpler} for details and further discussion).

 \begin{example} For any parameter $\ell>1$, the following reward sharing function $r(x) = x - x^\ell$ satisfies $r(1/n) = 1/n - 1/ n^\ell >0$, meaning that for smaller number of validators a smaller fraction of the total allocated rewards is actually distributed.
 Since $r'(1/n) = 1 - \ell/n^{\ell -1}$, we have $r'(1/n)> 0 $ for sufficiently large $n$. \end{example}